What Happens at a Disability Benefits Review in Pennsylvania?

 Our Pennsylvania Social Security Disability Lawyers Will Help You With Your Continuing Disability Review

 A continuing disability review is part of the benefits process.
 The Social Security Administration has a responsibility to ensure that benefits are only being paid to deserving individuals.
-The experienced West Chester disability lawyers at Young, Marr & Associates know that a CDR is intimidating.
+The experienced West Chester disability lawyers at Young, Marr, Mallis & Associates know that a CDR is intimidating.
 You do not have to handle this process alone.
 Call (215) 515-2954 to discuss preparing for your CDR.